Login

 2. Travel insurance (if available)

-Yes, it is recommended that you have a valid travel insurance policy to cover the cost of medical treatment during the charakusa valley trip.
+It is recommended that you have a valid travel insurance policy to cover the cost of medical treatment during your trip.
 When taking out insurance, please ensure the policy you choose covers you for the activities and altitude included in your itinerary.
-IMG Signature travel insurance is the perfect add-on to a Global Rescue membership, providing coverage against a variety of unforeseen expenses while you’re traveling.

-We provide visa invitation letters and required supporting documents to all clients who book a tour with us.
+• You have to apply online for your Pakistani visa; this can be done via the official NADRA website.
+We provide visa guidelines, visa invitation letters & required supporting documents to all clients who book a tour with us.

 We recommend you check if you require an adaptor for your electrical items at: